eddyystop/jquery-pjax-toolkit/README.md

 - [pjax-responsive-images] (#pjax-responsive-images) -
 Support for responsive images.
 - [pjax-CrazyGlue] (#pjax-CrazyGlue) -
-Bi-directional binding between this JS object and a DOM tag.
+A light-weight, bi-directional binding of DOM tag values and JS objects.
 - [pjax-app] (#pjax-app) - Ties the above into a micro framework for jquery-pjax.